opendatasoft/slate/source/includes/_dataset_status.md

 }
 ```

-The *processing* status means that dataset's metadata or data (with the extraction, transformation ...) are made available to the search API.
+The *processing* status means that dataset's metadata or data (with the extraction, transformation ...) are being made available to the search API.

 ### Transitions leading to the status